ChengyuanPang/Internal-tide-displacements-enhance-surface-interior-heat-exchange-in-the-Indonesian-Seas/README.md

 ### `Script_GRL.m`：

-`Script_GRL.m` includes 4 sections which provide the code to produce the 4 figures in the paper.
+`Script_GRL.m` includes 4 sections which provide the codes to produce the 4 figures in the paper.